-- Notes: 1.
-References to the conditional requirements referred to throughout this report relate to the Project Approval issued on 16 June 2009 and modified 19 February 2016. - 2.
-This document makes reference to a range of government agencies which were in existence at the time of the document's approval.
+Notes: 1.
+References to the conditional requirements referred to throughout this report relate to the Project Approval issued on 16 June 2009 and subsequently modified 19 February 2016 (MOD 1) and 22 January 2019 (MOD 2).

+2. This document makes reference to a range of government agencies which were in existence at the time of the document's approval.
 In recognition of the fact that the names of government agencies may change throughout the life of the Cudgen Lakes Sand Quarry, a reference should be made to the prevailing name of the respective agency at the relevant time.